viranch/docker-tv/README.md

 You can pass multiple comma-separated RSS feed links to `RSS_FEED` variable in the run command.
 You can also pass multiple sets of `TV_OPTS` (comma-separated, eg: `TV_OPTS=-s 720p,-s eztv` can also be passed.
 Note that the number of RSS feed links and set of `TV_OPTS` should be equal.
 The first RSS link will be used with first options set in `TV_OPTS`, second link for second options set, and so on.

-##### Email address

-Whenever a torrent download completes, an email will be sent out to this address as a notification.
-Omit this environment variable to disable notifications.
-If you're an iPhone user, get the [Boxcar2 app](https://boxcar.io/client) for push notifications.
-Once you sign up, you will get an email address (of the form `some_code@boxcar.io`), use that email address here and you'll get notifications straight on your iPhone.
-I have not found any _free_ Android app for push notifications yet, but most paid ones do have this push-by-email feature, you can use any email address here.

 ### Coming up